pmunts/muntsos/README.txt

     Raspberry Pi Zero W will remain in production until at least January 2030.

+-   23 December 2025 -- Upgraded Raspberry Pi kernels to 6.12.62.
+    Upgraded OpenSSH to 10.2p1.
+Upgraded mailutils to 3.21.
+Upgraded nano to 8.7.
+Upgraded the .Net Core Runtime to 10.0.1.
+Added librabbitmq extension package.

 Quick Setup Instructions for the Impatient

 Instructions for installing the MuntsOS cross-toolchain development